automl/TempoPFN/README.md

 * **Adapted Priors:** ForecastPFN, KernelSynth, GaussianProcess (GP), and CauKer (Structural Causal Models).
 * **Novel Priors:** SDE (a flexible regime-switching Ornstein-Uhlenbeck process), Sawtooth, StepFunction, Anomaly, Spikes, SineWave, and Audio-Inspired generators (Stochastic Rhythms, Financial Volatility, Network Topology, Multi-Scale Fractals).

-You can easily generate your own data by instantiating a generator wrapper.
+You can easily generate your own data by installing the development dependencies and instantiating a generator wrapper.
 See `examples/generate_synthetic_data.py` for a minimal script, or inspect the generator code in `src/synthetic_generation/`.

 ## 🤝 License